Matai, Maucatar: Geography and politics

+Mr. Nuno Jose M. Pereira is the village leader.

 Culture

 Bunak and Tetum Terik are the main language in Matai.

 Matai is a well known in Suai for its 'Tua Moruk', a kind of local alcohol made out of palm or palm wine; according to the people of Suai it is the best palm wine in Cova Lima.

 Matai has one main Football Club called 'Hasuma' (Halibur Suco Matai).